Trodek/CutScene-Manager-Research/README.md

 - rect_y: y position of the image rectangle inside the texture.
 - rect_w: image width inside the texture.
 - rect_h: image height inside the texture.
+- layer: the layer the image should be printed.

 Image creation example:
 ```markdown